Deep-sea mineral resources

 • is familiar with the environmental risks of deep-sea mining

-• knows the components of a dynamic cost-benefit model and analysis
+• knows the components of cost-benefit analysis

 Skills